smebad/Machine-Learning-Algorithms-From-Scratch/Readme.md

 ## Implemented Algorithms

-Here are the **10 machine learning algorithms** I implemented from scratch:
+Here are the **10 most common used machine learning algorithms** I implemented from scratch:

 ### 1. **K-Nearest Neighbors (KNN)**